 The main downside of the Chrome web browser is that it does not have horizontal scrolling, and Firefox has it enabled.
 It may not be important because many of the present developers are innovating websites considering that Chrome has the most market share.
 So, even without horizontal scrolling, Google Chrome does an excellent job in tab management, bookmarks, etc.

-Google Chrome V/S Mozilla Firefox: Google Chrome wins the battle between the two web browsers in Firefox vs. Chrome based on the user interface.
+Chrome or Firefox: Google Chrome wins the battle between the two web browsers in Firefox vs. Chrome based on the user interface.
 The reason behind coming to this conclusion is user experience and feedback.

 The extra options available in Firefox, displayed on the home screen, are not helpful to many people.
 People find navigating and interacting with Google Chrome more comfortable than Firefox.

-The battle between Chrome vs. Firefox is not over yet, and Firefox has a lot to showcase, but Chrome leads with its user interface.
+The battle between Chrome and Firefox is not over yet, and Firefox has a lot to showcase, but Chrome leads with its user interface.

 Any application functions consistently when new and exciting features are provided.
 For example, when buying a mobile, we look for one with more features and higher productivity.
 So, the same applies when it comes to web browsers.
 Many variations of colors are used to make a beautiful painting.
 In the same way, when a web browser provides extensions, customization options, sync features, and other minor features, it becomes complete.